The Seldovia Village Tribe is unique in history and culture.

-SVT Health & Wellness: medical and dental services in Homer, Seldovia, and Anchor Point; The Seldovia Visitor Center & Museum; The Seldovia Conference Center: a waterfront, 2500 square foot event center; The Seldovia Bay Ferry: via M/V Kachemak Voyager, with service to Homer and Seldovia; The Alaska Tribal Cache Gift Store, and Alaska Pure Berry: manufacturing and sales of local wildberry products.
+SVT Health & Wellness: medical, wellness and dental services in Homer, Seldovia, and Anchor Point; The Seldovia Visitor Center & Museum; The Seldovia Conference Center: a waterfront, 2500 square foot event center; The Seldovia Bay Ferry: via M/V Kachemak Voyager, with service to Homer and Seldovia; and The Alaska Tribal Cache Gift Store.

 Video by Alaska.org trip planning website.

 Coming Home: A Reunion Gathering in Seldovia, Alaska